benmoose/redux-data-dispatch/README.md

 ##### Returns

-Returns a function that accepts the reducer to connect to.
+Returns a function that accepts the reducer to identify with `key`.

 #### Example